soniaturcotte/soniaturcotte.com/writing/reading-groups.md

 - *Freshwater* by Akwaeke Emezi
 - *Queenie* by Candice Carty-Williams

 Cor!
-What a list. <br />
+What a list.
-(I had to scroll through so many messages to compile this.)

 There was a slight fluctuation of members throughout, but the core group – Amy, Angus, Becky, Eliot, Jon, Liv, Lucy – were just brilliant.
 Many of them are writers, which really enriched the discussion and made me think about reading in a different way.

-Everyone brought such thoughtfulness, feeling and depth to the discussion.
+Everyone brought such thoughtfulness, feeling and depth to each meeting.
 To share this magical space, even during a global pandemic, was a gift.

 <figure>
   <img src="https://d2w9rnfcy7mm78.cloudfront.net/23919960/original_d0a3a3c909e964878dd77ffc73c3cbde.jpg?1696162296?bc=0" alt="A photo of a computer with a zoom call with Eliot, Amy who is taking the picture, Jon wearing a cap, Lucy, me, Angus, and Becky.
 Behind the computer is a tree in a pot with fairy lights on it.">
   <figcaption class="small-text">Book club via Zoom, April 2020.
 Image by Amy.</figcaption>
 </figure>

-My current group started in February this year with my wonderful friend Marina, from my second MA at Goldsmiths.
+My current reading group started in February this year with my wonderful friend Marina, from my second MA at Goldsmiths.
 We invited people we had met over our studies, so there is a certain shared theoretical lineage.

 So far we’ve read…